What does joining involve?

 What information will we collect?

-The Heartburn Health team may contact you about these studies.
+The Heartburn Health team will always contact you first about these future studies.
 Full details will be shared when you are invited to take part.
-It will be entirely your choice whether to agree to these future invitations.
+It will be entirely your choice whether to agree to these invitations.
+The information held about you in Heartburn Health may still be used to support these studies even if you decide not to take up the invitation.

 How will the research work?

-All future studies will need ethical approval by the NHS Health Research Authority (HRA).
+All studies will need university or NHS Health Research Authority (HRA) ethical approval.

 Approved studies will use your non-identifiable health data to answer specific research questions.
-Your non-identifiable data may be used even if you are not contacted about the study.
+Your non-identifiable data may be used even if you are not contacted about a study.

-Only the Heartburn Health team will be able to access your personal details (e.g. name, email address).
+Only the Heartburn Health team will be able to access your personal details (e.g. name, email address, NHS number).
 Your data is strictly for health research.

 Find out more about how we will keep your data safe.